 In addition to restoring large wetlands on his land, Medvecky has also worked with US Fish and Wildlife Service in the past to create smaller, vernal pools in woodland areas to provide habitat for frogs and salamanders.
 These shallow wetlands fill with water in the spring are usually dry by June.
 Approximately half of all frogs and one-third of all salamander species in North America lay their eggs in seasonal wetlands such as these.

 Today, the remaining wetlands in Minnesota are protected by state and federal law.
-In general, these laws prohibit draining, filling or otherwise altering wetlands.
+In general, these laws prohibit draining, filling or otherwise altering wetlands, although farmland is exempted from many of these rules.
 Landowners are also required to get a permit for all projects that impact wetlands, including driveways, culverts, new construction and home additions.
 In addition, some cities and watershed districts require landowners to preserve buffers of un-mowed vegetation around wetlands to protect wildlife habitat and reduce runoff pollution.